Onslow St Audrey's School: School performance

 Its most recent Ofsted inspection report deeming it to be "good with a number of outstanding features."
-Results have improved dramatically year-on-year, and the most recent contextual value-added measure places it third in Hertfordshire.

 The 2009 Ofsted inspection report judged care, guidance and support to be outstanding, wrote of "students' pride in and enjoyment of their school", and deemed attainment and achievement to be good.
-Ofsted judged overall leadership and management to be good and the leadership of the Headteacher, Paul Meredith, to be outstanding.
+Ofsted judged overall leadership and management to be good and leadership to be outstanding.